adrianhaj/moltbot/README.md

-# clawdbot Docker Image
+# moltbot Docker Image

-This repository contains the GitHub Actions workflow to build and publish the [clawdbot](https://github.com/clawdbot/clawdbot) Docker image to Docker Hub.
+This repository contains the GitHub Actions workflow to build and publish the [moltbot](https://github.com/moltbot/clawdbot) Docker image to Docker Hub.

 ## Workflow